-exposure.
+One possible concern of the causal interpretation is that the results may be driven by the different trends of FinTech adoption among areas with different Wells Fargo scandal exposure.
 If this is the case, we should see that the FinTech share evolved differently between more- and less-treated regions before the revelation of the Wells Fargo scandal.
 Furthermore, the parallel trends assumption is critical to rule out alternative channels when studying FinTech adoption.
-For example, D'Acunto and Rossi (2017) shows that large banks have been exiting some mortgage lending market segments since 2009.
-To rule out the alternative channel, I estimate a dynamic treatment effect models in the following forms,
+For example, D'Acunto and Rossi (2017) show that large banks have been exiting some mortgage lending market segments since 2009.
+To rule out the alternative channel, I estimate the dynamic treatment effect models in the following forms,

-$$y{i,c,t} = \beta WFExposure_c \times \sum{t=2015, t \neq 2015}^{2018} Dummy_t + Control{i,t} + Control{c,t} + \sigma_t + \eta_c + \varepsilon{i,t}$$
+$$y{i,c,t} = \beta WFExposure_c \times \sum{t=2015,t\neq 2015}^{2018} Dummy_t + Control{i,t} + Control{c,t} + \sigma_t + \eta_c + \varepsilon{i,t}$$

-The dependent variable is a dummy variable that equals to 100 if the lender is FinTech, and 0 otherwise.
+The dependent variable is a dummy variable that equals 100 if the lender is FinTech, and 0 otherwise.
 WF Exposure is the share of Wells Fargo deposits in county c in 2015.
 Year dummy t is a dummy variable that equals to 1 at year t, and 0 otherwise.
-Year 2015 is omitted, as the reference year.
+The year 2015 is omitted, as the reference year.

-Figure 7 shows the dynamic effects of the exposure to the Wells Fargo scandal on Fin-Tech adoption.
+Figure 7 shows the dynamic effects of exposure to the Wells Fargo scandal on FinTech adoption.
 The treatment dynamics are consistent with the parallel trends assumption.
-The increase in FinTech adoption happens in the treated areas only after the scandal in 2016, and there exist no pre-trends before the scandal.
-The results indicate that the Wells Fargo deposits in county c in 2015 is unlikely to be correlated with potential confounding unobservable shock related to FinTech adoption.
+The increase in FinTech adoption occurred in the treated areas only after the scandal in 2016, and there existed no pre-trends before the scandal.
+The results indicate that the Wells Fargo deposits in county c in 2015 are unlikely to be correlated with potential confounding unobservable shock related to FinTech adoption.

-The public available HMDA dataset is at annual frequency, so my dynamic analysis is at annual frequency.
-Figure 3 shows an intensive search of "Wells Fargo Account Fraud Scandal" started in September 2016 when the regulators issued the enforcement actions.
-So in our primary annual-level analysis, the treatment year started in 2016.
-Ideally, we would like to see the treatment effect starts in September 2016.
-To explore the finer time trends, I turn to Fannie Mae and Freddie Mac single-family loan datasets, which provide loan origination at the quarterly frequency.
+The publicly available HMDA dataset is at an annual frequency, so my dynamic analysis is at an annual frequency.
+Figure 3 shows an intensive search of the "Wells Fargo Account Fraud Scandal" that started in September 2016 when the regulators issued enforcement actions.
+Therefore, in our primary annual-level analysis, the treatment year started in 2016.
+Ideally, we would like to see that the treatment effect started in September 2016.
+To explore the finer time trends, I turn to Fannie Mae and Freddie Mac's single-family loan datasets, which provide loan origination at the quarterly frequency.
 Since these datasets provide only the first three digits or the MSA codes of the property location, I conduct a similar dynamic difference-in-differences estimates at the year-quarter-MSA level.
-Post is a dummy variable that equals to one after the third quarter of 2016.
-2016 Q2 dummy is the reference period, and is thus omitted.
+Post is a dummy variable that equals one after the third quarter of 2016.
+The 2016 Q2 dummy is the reference period, and is thus omitted.

-Figure 8 shows the dynamic effects of the exposure to the Wells Fargo scandal on Fin-Tech adoption at quarterly frequency.
-There is no significant differences between the more and the less treated regions before Q3 of 2016.
+Figure 8 shows the dynamic effects of the exposure to the Wells Fargo scandal on Fin-Tech adoption at a quarterly frequency.
+There are no significant differences between the more and less treated regions before Q3 of 2016.
 The treatment effect is strong and significant right after the scandal outburst in Q3 of 2016 and remains positive and significant later.
-Overall, the results show that there exist no pre-trends before the scandal.
+Overall, the results show that there existed no pre-trends before the scandal.